Skip to main content

 If you are a partner and want to check a merchant, see the Management API.

-If you are a partner and do not yet use the Management API, you can ask the merchant to create a user for you on portal.vippsmobilepay.com, so you can check on behalf of the merchant as described in detail with screenshots.
+If you are a partner and don't yet use the Management API, you can ask the merchant to create a portal user for you.
+Then, you can check on behalf of the merchant.

 If you are not able to log in on portal.vippsmobilepay.com you can make a small payment (2 NOK), check the payment with GET:/ecomm/v2/payments/{orderId}/details, and cancel (if it was RESERVE and reserve capture) or refund (if it was SALE and direct capture).